 If the resolution of the image is the same as the projector's, changing the Aspect setting has no effect.
+Also, if you're projecting through your computer's USB port, you can't change the projector's aspect ratio; instead, change your computer's resolution to match that of the projector.

-If part of the image remains cut off, check the projector's Resolution setting (see page 54).
+If part of the image remains cut off, check the projector's Resolution setting (see page 102).
 Select Normal or Wide, depending on the size of your computer's display panel.